 For policy makers, knowing where their economy stands in the aggregate ranking on the ease of doing business is useful.
-Also useful is to know how it ranks compared with other economies and compared with the regional average (figure 1.2).
+Also useful is to know how it ranks relative to comparator economies and relative to the regional average (figure 1.2).
 The economy's rankings on the topics included in the ease of doing business index provide another perspective (figure 1.3).